-For the people of the domed cities, the spire-like station towers, the cave-bound in the quarries, the workers at the geothermal plants, time was a concept that they brought with them through the ages with little in the way of a natural association.
+For the people of the domed cities, the spire-like station towers, the cave-bound in the quarries, the workers at the geothermal industrial processing plants, time was a concept that they brought with them through the ages with little in the way of a natural association.
 Their world was always dark, at times darker, at times less.
 Time was unbound from light, and it moved ever so slowly in their cramped ships and the tight halls of their stations and the labyrinthine paths of their great cities.

 Time seemed to move the fastest just before a calamity.

 In the disputed territory around the Thassalid Trench, the Union Cruiser Comrade Stoller and an Imperial counterpart, the Sacrosanct, spotted each other via sonar and moved to within a kilometer of one another.
 Both were patrolling territory that they claimed as their own.
 There was no ceasefire between their nations; but torpedoes and coilguns were not immediately primed or launched.